w3f/Grants-Program/applications/TuxedoDapp.md

 Create a simple decentralized application to demonstrate the viability and maturity of the Tuxedo framework, as required by this opened ticket  "Full Tuxedo App Implementation" https://github.com/Off-Narrative-Labs/Tuxedo/issues/76
 Showcase the unique features of UTXO-based transactions on Polkadot, emphasizing scalability and robustness.
 Address identified gaps and limitations in the current Tuxedo product to enhance overall functionality.
-We think that a successful showcase of a DApp is Cryptokitties which is also used as an example in Tuxedo wardrobe https://github.com/Off-Narrative-Labs/Tuxedo/tree/main/wardrobe/kitties
+We think that a successful showcase of a DApp is Cryptokitties which is provided  in Tuxedo warvia pieces in "https://github.com/Off-Narrative-Labs/Tuxedo/tree/main/wardrobe/kitties".
-We want to use this concept and extend the wardrobe codebase implementing a basic web interface and allowing the trading of generated pets between users.
+We want to use this concept and extend the wardrobe codebase implementing a basic web interface and allowing breeding of kitties from the users.
 This DApp is intended for educational purposes only, and not for production use.
 The web-wallet previously developed will be used for this DApp.

 **Technical Requirements**

 **Functionality**:
-Pet Creation with NFTs:
+Kitties Creation with NFTs:
-Represent each pet as a unique NFT on the Tuxedo blockchain.
+Represent each kitty as a unique NFT on the Tuxedo blockchain.
-Use Tuxedo runtime pieces i.e. kitties. to handle NFT-based pet creation transactions.
+Use Tuxedo runtime pieces i.e. kitties. to handle NFT-based kitties creation transactions.

-1. **Breeding and NFT Ownership**:
+**Breeding and NFT Ownership**:
 DApp ensures NFT ownership is transferred correctly during breeding transactions.
 Leverage NFT attributes to determine genetics and other breeding-related factors.

-2. **Trading NFTs**:
-DApp enables a marketplace for trading pets (NFTs) between users.
-Implement an offer system for users to make and accept NFT-based offers for pet transactions.

 **Blockchain Integration**:
 Tuxedo Runtime pieces.(wardrobe/kitties ):
-We need Leverage Tuxedo runtime pieces for implementing specific DApp functionalities in the UTXO model, with a focus on NFTs, if some modification is required or if some new functionality is required we need customize runtime logic to suit the requirements of the UTXO-based pet trading DApp.
+We need Leverage Tuxedo runtime pieces for implementing specific DApp functionalities in the UTXO model, with a focus on NFTs, if some modification is required or if some new functionality is required we may need customize runtime logic to suit the requirements of the UTXO-based DApp.(For this scope we plan not to modify the kitties pieces code as much as possible, since the scope is only DApp)

 **Transaction Handling**:
 DApp implements transaction handling logic in the web application to initiate UTXO-based transactions, including NFT-related transactions, on the Tuxedo blockchain.
 Provide feedback to users on transaction status and confirmations.

-**Event Handling**:
-DaAp Listen for UTXO and NFT-related events to update the user interface in real time.
-Utilize event-driven programming to respond to changes in the UTXO set and NFT ownership.

 **Transaction Confirmation**:
 DApp implements a transaction confirmation mechanism to ensure that users are informed about the progress and finalization of UTXO and NFT-based transaction

 **Personal Dashboard**:
-We will develop a personal dashboard for users to view and manage their NFT-based pet collections.
+We will develop a personal dashboard for users to view and manage their NFT-based Kitties collections.
 Display detailed information about each NFT, including ownership history and transaction history.
 Manage NFT means , it icludes below :
 1. Viewing NFTs:
-   Users should be able to see a comprehensive list or visual representation of all the NFTs (pets) they own.
+   Users should be able to see a comprehensive list or visual representation of all the NFTs (kitties) they own.
    Display detailed information about each NFT, including attributes such as below : parents(mom and dad) free_breedings(numbers)